The Root of Appalachia’s Problems

 Opposing bigotry must be central for leftist politics, but the Left must also fight the liberal proclivity to write Appalachia off.
 Neoliberalism foments racism by paving the way for right-wing politics that tell white people that people of color are going to steal their share of a shrinking pie.
 Our response can’t be to write these people off; it has to be to build a multiracial working-class movement.

-For the Dig podcast, Daniel Denvir recently spoke to Sarah Jones, social media editor at the New Republic, about elite disdain for the white working class and how the Left and the Democratic Party should respond.
+For Jacobin Radio’s The Dig podcast, Daniel Denvir spoke to Sarah Jones, social media editor at the New Republic, about elite disdain for the white working class and how the Left and the Democratic Party should respond.
+This transcript has been edited.
+You can listen to the full interview here.

 Daniel Denvir